fintechstudios/davical-docker/README.md

 ## Tags

 Images are tagged with the DAViCal version, AWL version, PHP version, and distribution.

-The `latest` tag will point to the most recent version of the image on the current stable Debian.
+The `latest` tag points to the most recent version of the image on the current stable Debian.

+The `nightly` tag points to builds from the master branches of DAViCal and AWL on the current stable Debian.

 See the most recently pushed images on [Docker Hub as `fintechstudios/davical`](https://hub.docker.com/r/fintechstudios/davical) and via the [GitLab CI pipelines](https://gitlab.com/fintechstudios/davical-docker/-/pipelines?page=1&scope=all&ref=main).